jsrpy/Deployment/README.md

 By this point, you should see your app running on `ipv4:8080`.
 Simply go to your browser and visit that page!

+Submit an entry.
+Then, check the record by simply printing out the standard output `$cat record.csv` (You should either open a new command line or stop the gunicorn process by pressing `Ctrl+C`).